uvalib/monorepo/src/chronology.md

 Modern Library titles to go out of print.

 Cerf steps down as Chairman of the Board to work on his autobiography;
-succeeded by Klopfer (31 December).
+Klopfer succeeds him (31 December).

 **1971**